emberjs/rfcs/text/0000-ember-data-base-model.md

 # Motivation

-Currently if the models of your app have common functionality, a commong `attr` or something similar, you need to create custom base model and make sure you extend all existing models from it and update all models generated via the `ember generate model` blueprint, so they extend from the same base model.
+Currently if the models of your app have common functionality, a common `attr` or something similar, you need to create custom base model and make sure you extend all existing models from it and update all models generated via the `ember generate model` blueprint, so they extend from the same base model.